Indonesian passport

 Starting from 12 October 2022, passports are now valid for 10 years.

 Types

+Left to right: ordinary (teal), official (navy blue), and diplomatic (black) passports of Indonesia.

 Ordinary passports (obsolete)

 According to Government Regulation No. 31/2013 (Peraturan Pemerintah Nomor 31 Tahun 2013), ordinary passports consist of electronic and non-electronic versions.

 On 1 December 2024, the Directorate General of Immigration announced that it is phasing out the issuance of non-biometric passports nationwide, with a trial run started at 13 selected immigration offices in the major cities of Jakarta, Tangerang, Medan, Denpasar, Batam and Surabaya.
-As of May 2025, the phase-out of non-biometric ordinary passports have expanded to the provinces of West Java and the rest of Banten, and multiple provinces in the island of Sumatra.
+As of May 2025, the phase-out of non-biometric ordinary passports will be expanded to the provinces of Indonesia, which starting 5 province in Sumatra.